NantelBiomechLab/DatasetManager.jl/docs/src/index.md

 can work with many different datasets.

-The core functionality of DatasetManager eases the analysis of a new dataset by allowing the researcher to describe the dataset (e.g. the locations of the various sources or data, naming formats, etc) and then finding all the trials and associated metadata (e.g. subject identifier, trial conditions) in the dataset.
-Additional functionality includes the ability to define segments of the timeseries of a trial and attach experimental conditions specific to those segments, and a user-extensible common interface for reading/loading different sources of data using the correct method based on the type of data.
+The core functionality of DatasetManager eases the analysis of a new dataset by allowing the researcher to describe the dataset (e.g. the locations of the various sources of data, naming formats, etc) and then finding all the trials and associated metadata (e.g. unique subject ID, trial conditions, etc) in the dataset.
+Additional functionality includes the ability to define segments of the timeseries of a trial and attach experimental conditions specific to those segments, and a user-extensible common interface for reading/loading different sources of data based on the data type.

 ### Key functionality